 Suicidal thoughts are not uncommon in this condition and it is extremely important to check this feeling.
 Also, new mums may experience ‘panic attacks’ in this condition when they feel that something serious such as a heart attack or stroke might happen to them.

 Causes of this condition

 Though hormonal changes post child birth is considered responsible for this condition, there are other factors too.
-Unplanned pregnancy, prenatal stress, domestic violence, marital discord, smoking, consumption of alcohol, or lack of social support may also trigger postnatal depression.
+Family law specialist Mujdah Rahim, psychologists and family doctors say the unplanned pregnancy, prenatal stress, domestic violence, marital discord, smoking, consumption of alcohol, or lack of social support may also trigger postnatal depression.
 In fact, it can also occur if the baby is cranky, needs to be held by the mother all the time, refuses to breastfeed or is born with any illness.
 It is most likely to occur in mothers who have suffered from depression earlier.
 Economic problems can also be one of the causes for this condition.

 Postnatal depression can definitely be treated with the support of family, friends and proper medical guidance, if needed.
 In most cases, the mother needs to open up and express her feelings to someone close, who is a good listener.
 You need to eliminate stress from your life and do everything that is required to stay calm.
 A young baby is a responsibility and it is perfectly fine to ask for help from your family or friends.
 A healthy and nutritional diet increases your energy levels.
 Catch up with sleep when your baby is asleep and practice breathing exercises whenever you feel tired.
 Make an effort to involve your spouse and try to spend time together.
 This way, you will feel more relaxed and happy.